 The Luggage and Packs to Take Along.

 If you fly to Mykonos or decide to catch a flight from the island’s airport to the metropolises of Athens and Thessaloniki, the SWISSGEAR 6677 ScanSmart Laptop Backpack is the best companion to take along.
-Able to accommodate laptops up to 17” in size, the pack’s design unzips flat to quickly clear the TSA checkpoints.
+The laptop backpack is able to accommodate laptops up to 17” in size, the pack’s design unzips flat to quickly clear the TSA checkpoints.
 With several pouches for smaller items as well as pockets for clothing essentials, it is the backpack to keep you organized on the go.

 Carrying a bulky bag on your daily adventures throughout Mykonos will not be fun or fashionable.
 Fortunately, SWISSGEAR 2819 Backpack can solve any comfort or fad issues you might have with your current ruck.
 Boasting bright colors and generous pockets for digital devices, an extra shirt, beach towels and flip-flops, the 2819 is ready to take on the island when you are.
 Another trustworthy pal to take along is SWISSGEAR 5505 Laptop Backpack, whose breathable ergonomic suspension system will help you traverse the island all day long without any pain in your back or shoulders.